strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 ## Database lifecycles

-We have replaced the old lifecycles that add a lot of issues with a new simpler lifecycle layer.
+We have replaced the old lifecycles that had a lot of issues with a new simpler lifecycle layer.

 You can read more [here](../concepts/models.md#lifecycle-hooks).